Blog

 IoT Profile Assistant (IPA)

 The IoT Profile Assistant (IPA) enables transport layer between the eSIM and server-side platforms.
-OEMs can choose to embed the IPA directly on the eSIM (IPAe) for out-of-the-box functionality, or run it on the device (IPAd) for greater control.
-The IPA mediates between eIM, SM-DP+ and IoT eSIM embedded in the device, to securely download and activate profiles.
+It resides on the device and acts as the proxy between the eIM and the eUICC’s physical eSIM hardware, executing the commands sent out by the eIM.
+Manufacturers can choose to embed the IPA directly on the eSIM (IPAe) for out-of-the-box functionality, or run it on the device (IPAd, confusingly) for greater control.
+The IPAe allows for much simpler devices to utilize SGP.32 without needing their own power-hungry processors.

 Transport & logistics

-Via the eIM, the deployment and remote management of large fleets of IoT devices is made possible across different regions and networks.
+Via the eIM, the deployment and remote management of large fleets of IoT devices has been made possible across new regions and networks.
 A logistics operator deploying asset trackers in shipping containers across multiple routes can flexibly connect to different network providers across jurisdictions.

 Automotive

-Flexibility to choose service provider, reliability and resiliency and fallback / rollback mechanisms allows connectivity in emergency situations.
+Flexibility to choose service provider, reliability and resiliency and fallback / rollback mechanisms has allowed connectivity even in emergency situations.
 An automotive manufacturer can access a wider number of connectivity options with less bilateral integration efforts compared to deployments using the M2M Specification.

 Smart metering